CaitlinOCallaghan/ull-shaka-ecosystem/docs/low_latency_dash.md

 ![Image of low latency player](./images/LL-DASH-Player.png)

-If you wish to use a different player, use the following URL to access the manifest:
+If you wish to use a different player, like [this low latency Dash.js player](https://reference.dashif.org/dash.js/latest/samples/low-latency/index.html), use the following URL to access the manifest:
 ```
 http://127.0.0.1:8080/ldash/1234/manifest.mpd
 ```